ZachSaucier/Just-Read/README.md

 3. Right click and choose the "Open this page using Just Read" option.

 ### User selection mode

+You can also select exactly the text you want to read if the built in method doesn't select what you want.
+You can start doing that in two ways:

 4. Right click the Just Read Chrome extension button, click "Select text to read", and then click the part of the page highlighted that you want to read.